slak44/chrome-new-tab/README.md

 #### List of views for inserting HTML/CSS
 - `main`: the main page, the 'new tab'
-- `secondary`: the extension's options page
+- `settings`: the extension's options page
 - `global`: matches any view

 #### List of positions for executing JS
 All functions recieve the plugin's name as an argument (`pluginName`).
 - `main`: after load of the main page.
 Executed after dependencies and globals
-- `secondary`: after load of the extension's options page.
+- `settings`: after load of the extension's options page.
 Executed after dependencies and globals
 - `global`: after dependencies are executed
 - `init`: is executed on plugin install/update